stevenrakhmanchik/icbmSim/README.md

 # AP Physics C Final Project
 **Video Instructions and Project Explanation:**

+**EDITED FINAL SOURCE CODE ON MONDAY JUNE 13, 2022 WITH .git FILE, FINAL RELEASE WAS NOT MODIFIED.**

 ## Installation:

 Follow the installation instructions under **ICBM Simulator** in releases on the right of this page.